KyleMcSweeney3/discord-bot-test/README.md

 4. /item `item` -> Provides detail on the requested item
 5. /randompokemon -> Provides high level pokedex data on a random pokemon
 6. /shinylookup `pokemon` -> Displays a front and back view of the requested pokemon in its shiny form.
+7. /shinyhunt `pokemon` -> Rolls at default shiny odds for the requested pokemon.
+Displays shiny form if successful.

 ## Dependencies
 [PokeAPI](https://pokeapi.co/)

+## Extendability
+1. Currently, the PokeAPI has a limit on the number of requests it can receive under its fair use policy.
+Implementing caching of the data to minimise these requests made to the PokeAPI.
+Could potentially store all this data on our own server.
+2. Adding more interactive commands, i.e. pokemon quiz, pokemon battler, party, shiny game.

 ## Authors
 Kyle McSweeney - Sole Developer - [Github](https://github.com/KyleMcSweeney3)